PeterRusznak/hashnode/ckmhopiby058blls1eg8d84o4.md

 ##  Creating and deploying the smart contract

-There is nothing new here.
 As usual, execute the following command: `npx create-react-app nft` to create   [React](https://reactjs.org/)  frontend application with the name of `nft`.
 We'll use  [Truffle](https://www.trufflesuite.com/) to compile and deploy our contract, so enter the `nft` folder and type `truffle init`.
 This gives us everything we need to work with smart contracts.

 The structure of the project should be similar to this: